Male dominance (BDSM)

+Male dominants are often referred to as dom, master, owner, sir, taskmaster, corporalist, boss or top.
+For some people, male dominance is only used in sexual and intimate scenarios, but for others male dominance can be included in 24/7 BDSM relationships.

-A 1995 study indicated that 71% of heterosexual males preferred a dominant-initiator role, but a more recent study from 2015 indicates that only 29.5% of men who are active in BDSM express a preference for a dominant role, 24% consider themselves to be switches and 46.6% of men prefer the submissive role.
+A 1995 study indicated that 71% of heterosexual males preferred a dominant-initiator role, but a more recent study in Germany from 2015 indicates that 29.5% of men who are active in BDSM express a preference for a dominant role, 24% consider themselves to be switches and 46.6% of men prefer the submissive role.
+Another survey in Colorado from 2017, challenges these conclusions, and indicates that men tend to self-identify as Dominant, Master, Top, or Sadist (DMTS) and always perform dominant roles.

 Popular culture

 Maledom scenarios are common in BDSM fiction, including works such as the Story of O and the works of John Norman and Adrian Hunter.
 Maledom is a growing adult film genre.

 Maledom fiction began with the works of the Marquis de Sade who wrote about sexual scenarios in which men tortured others, primarily women.
 The term sadism is derived from de Sade's name.
 Since then, the lifestyle around male dominance has grown into a large part of the BDSM scene.

-The Fifty Shades novel series by E. L. James are some of the most widely read BDSM-themed novels of our time.
+The Fifty Shades novel series by E. L. James is associated with the cultural mainstreaming and normalising of BDSM.
+The books achieved great commercial success, with the first volume selling over 100 million copies worldwide.